 - LOE and AE can also be classified as Non-Discrete Efforts.

-- DE is the Measurable Effort which can be measured with specific output.
+- DE is the Measurable Effort which can be measured with a specific output.

-- DE can be directly associated with a specific WBS level.
+- DE can be directly associated with a specific Work Breakdown Structure level.

 - Apportioned Efforts can be directly associated with a specific WBS level.
 However, they can’t be separated from the discrete efforts.